 SAA Compliance

-Compliance is a critical element of SAA accreditation.
-Our compliance procedures ensure Australian Standards, SAA Guidelines and other regulations are followed and the standard of work upheld.
+Compliance is a critical element of the Accreditation Scheme.
+Our compliance procedures ensure Australian Standards, SAA Guidelines and other regulations are followed and the standard of work is upheld.
 Quality work ensures that the reputation of the rooftop solar and battery storage industry is maintained so that demand for the industry remains strong.

-When SAA is made aware of a design or installation that does not meet relevant Australian Standards, SAA Requirements or other regulations, we contact the responsible accredited person to inform them of the issue and the required actions to remediate any non-compliance.
-This may involve completing rectifications to address a specific non-compliance.
+When SAA is made aware of a design or installation that does not meet relevant Australian Standards, SAA Requirements or other regulations, we contact the responsible accredited person to inform them of the issue and the required actions to remediate any compliance referral.
+This may involve completing rectifications to address a specific compliance referral.

-SAA’s compliance program interacts with compliance audit information provided by multiple sources.
-SAA’s primary source of compliance data is the Small-scale Renewable Energy Scheme (SRES) inspections program administered by the Clean Energy Regulator (CER).
+Our compliance program interacts with compliance referral provided by multiple sources.
+The primary source of compliance data is the Small-scale Renewable Energy Scheme (SRES) inspections program administered by the Clean Energy Regulator (CER).

-SAA also acts on compliance matters brought to us by State/Territory Electrical Regulators, other Scheme Operators, Industry and Consumers.
-SAA takes a risk-based approach to compliance.
+We also act on compliance referrals from State/Territory Electrical Regulators, other Scheme Operators, Industry and Consumers.
+We take a risk-based approach to compliance.

 SAA Compliance Process & Actions